 - Have fun, laugh often

 - Listen to understand

 - Assume good intent, attend to impact

-- Step up, step back
+- Take space and give space.
+Be mindful of how much you're participating in the discussion.

 - Speak your truth

 - Come prepared on agreed upon assignments

 - Manage gatekeeping and honor confidentiality

 - No hidden agendas

 - Be respectful

 - Electronic devices on silent

 - Say your name before speaking

 - Share your knowledge, whether from your personal experience, or your knowledge of a topic

 - It's okay to ask questions

 - Share the story, not the person

 - Honor the unique individual, family, and personal stories and history of each other.

 - Recognize each other as representatives of different communities.